 The NFEC provided complimentary workshops to the veterans served by the National Veterans Foundation.
 The NVF provides counseling services and other resources that help veterans improve many aspects of their lives, including financially.
 To see video coverage of this event, please click here.

 How to Receive the Military Money Skills Program Complimentary

 You must possess a desire and commitment to share the NFEC military financial education program to current and former military personnel.

 The opportunity is open (at no cost) to concerned citizens, nonprofit organizations, or social enterprises that currently serve veterans and active military personnel.

-At least one of your organization’s representatives must graduate the NFEC financial educator training program.
-The educator training course takes about 12 hours to complete and is provided complimentary.
+At least one of your organization’s representatives must graduate the NFEC Certfied Financial Education Instructor training program.
+The educator training course takes about 12 hours to complete.

 You must pass the NFEC review process; applicants may be turned down for any reason.
 The NFEC’s goal is to reach 100,000 veterans and active duty military personnel with this program, so we are highly-motivated to ensure that you deliver the program effectively.

 The National Financial Educators Council receives title sponsorship of the financial literacy program.
 This sponsorship provides an avenue for the NFEC to increase program exposure and reach more people.
 According to the terms of this sponsorship, participating organizations are required to mention the National Financial Educators Council on all marketing and media releases; and to include the NFEC logo and direct link to www.FinancialEducatorsCouncil.org on any and all material associated with this initiative (websites, fliers, press releases, etc).
 All other sponsors must be approved by the NFEC.